The Tipping Point: Scientific

 Some of Gladwell's analysis as to why the phenomenon of the "tipping point" occurs (particularly in relation to his idea of the "law of the few") and its unpredictable elements is based on the 1967 small-world experiment by social psychologist Stanley Milgram.
 Milgram distributed letters to 160 students in Nebraska, with instructions that they be sent to a stockbroker in Boston (not personally known to them) by passing the letters to anyone else that they believed to be socially closer to the target.
 The study found that it took an average of six links to deliver each letter.
 Of particular interest to Gladwell was the finding that just three friends of the stockbroker provided the final link for half of the letters that arrived successfully.
 This gave rise to Gladwell's theory that certain types of people are key to the dissemination of information.

 In 2003, Duncan Watts, a network theory physicist at Columbia University, repeated the Milgram study by using a web site to recruit 61,000 people to send messages to 18 targets worldwide.
 He successfully reproduced Milgram's results (the average length of the chain was approximately six links).
 However, when he examined the pathways taken, he found that "hubs" (highly connected people) were not crucial.
 Only 5% of the e-mail messages had passed through one of the hubs.
 This casts doubt on Gladwell's assertion that specific types of people are responsible for bringing about large levels of change.

 Watts pointed out that if it were as simple as finding the individuals that can disseminate information prior to a marketing campaign, advertising agencies would presumably have a far higher success rate than they do.
 He also stated that Gladwell's theory does not square with much of his research into human social dynamics performed in the last ten years.

 Economist Steven Levitt and Gladwell have a running dispute about whether the fall in New York City's crime rate can be attributed to the actions of the police department and "Fixing Broken Windows" (as claimed in The Tipping Point).
 In Freakonomics, Levitt attributes the decrease in crime to two primary factors: 1) a drastic increase in the number of police officers trained and deployed on the streets and hiring Raymond W. Kelly as police commissioner (thanks to the efforts of former mayor David Dinkins) and 2) a decrease in the number of unwanted children made possible by Roe v.
 Wade, causing crime to drop nationally in all major cities—"[e]ven in Los Angeles, a city notorious for bad policing".
 And although psychologist Steven Pinker argues the second factor relies on tenuous links, recent evidence seems to uphold the likelihood of a significant causal link.

+Revenge of the Tipping Point

+A sequel was released in 2024, titled Revenge of the Tipping Point.
+This book revisits Gladwell's previous work and retouches on some key ideas.